-Your MRI scan will be carried out in the Diagnostic Imaging (x-ray) Department at Dorset County Hospital.
+Your Magnetic Resonance Imaging (MRI) scan will be carried out in the Diagnostic Imaging (x-ray) Department at Dorset County Hospital.
 Please use South Wing Entrance 1.

 Please read this leaflet carefully.
 It will explain what will happen and why, and we hope it will answer some of the questions you may have.
+If you do have any further questions upon reading this leaflet, please feel free to contact us.